Inedo/inedo-docs/Content/proget/feeds/chocolatey/howto-chocolatey-internalized.md

 Make sure the "View/Download" and "Add/Repackage" boxes are checked, and then select "Save".

-## Step 4: Upload Internalized Packages and Installation Files
+## Step 5: Upload Internalized Packages and Installer Files

-Now that you have a private internalized feed and asset directory set up, you can upload your internalized packages and installation files to them.
+Now that you have a private internalized feed and asset directory set up, you can upload your internalized packages and installer files to them.
 While you can use [`choco push`](https://docs.chocolatey.org/en-us/create/commands/push/) to do this, many users find it easier to use [pgutil](/docs/proget/reference-api/proget-pgutil) as it allows you to more easily specify different feeds.

 pgutil will require some [minor configuration](/docs/proget/reference-api/proget-pgutil#sources) before use.
 This includes setting up your ProGet instance and API key as a source with the [`sources add`](/docs/proget/reference-api/proget-pgutil#sources) command.
 For example, to add the ProGet instance `https://proget.corp.local/` with the API Key `abc12345` you would enter: